Skip to content

 But drift can do so much more!
 These pages provide more information useful when getting started with drift:

-• Dart tables: This page describes how to write your own Dart tables and which classes drift generates for them.
+• Dart tables: This page describes how to define your own tables in Dart.
+For an overview of the classes drift generates for tables, check out row classes.

 • Writing queries: Drift-generated classes support writing the most common SQL statements, like selects or inserts, updates and deletes.